coderefinery/TTT4HPC_resource_management/content/io-best-practices.rst

 I/O Workflows
 -------------

- - Even a norma- file system is generally much slower than a RAM, CPUs or GPUs.
+ - Even a normal file system is generally much slower than a RAM, CPUs or GPUs.
 Computations have to wait for many cycles for each I/O operation.